 Throughout the days following the death of Princess Galyani Thai television stations broadcast archival footage celebrating the life and work of this much loved and respected member of the Thai royal family.

 While the death of 84-year-old Princess Galyani, elder sister to Thailand’s ruling monarch, King Bhumibol Adulyadej, was not unexpected, the Thai population had lived in hope and prayed for her recovery.

-For seven months the Princess Galyani stoically battled abdominal cancer, but not even ongoing and aggressive medical treatment could prevent her from occasionally leaving her hospital bed to undertake duties she deemed important.
+For seven months the Princess Galyani stoically battled abdominal cancer, but not even aggressive medical treatment could prevent her from occasionally leaving her hospital bed to undertake duties she deemed important.

 Born in London, England on May 6, 1923, Princess Galyani was elevated to Royal Highness after her brother, King Bhumibol Adulyadej ascended the throne in 1946.

 Her many charitable works with children, education, public health, rural schools and the poor, earned Princess Galyani immense respect from the Thai people.

 She wrote many books, including a best-seller about the Thai King and his older brother.

 Princess Galyani also produced videos about her overseas trips and had a great desire to raise the education levels of Thai people above those of other countries.

 Her thoughts were that videos were a wonderful way to do so and the videos she produced are still often shown on Thai television.

 In the first six days after her death more than 118,000 people thronged the Grand Palace to sign the condolences book.
 In every province throughout Thailand ordinary Thai’s queued to do the same thing.